Last Updated: 5th September 2020.

 4. Tongkat Ali (Malaysian Ginseng)

-Tongkat Ali is a powerful herbal root (from a plant known as Eurycoma Longifolia) that is increasingly popular and widely researched by scientists around the globe.
+Tongkat Ali is a herbal root (from a plant known as Eurycoma Longifolia) that consumed for centuries as a medicinal herb and as functional ingredients in modern times.

 Originating from Malaysia, this herbal root contains anti-inflammatory properties.
 Research by Tokyo Medical University and Life Science of Japan on 84 human test subjects showed positive improvement in cells related to our immune system.
 More potential science-backed health benefits of Tongkat Ali here.

 5. Panax Ginseng (Korean Ginseng)

 This herbal root is not an ingredient found in dishes, but if you have not heard of ginseng, you may have missed out on one of the potent herbs that are used for centuries to improve general health and treat illnesses.

 It contains anti-inflammatory properties and touted to boost the immune system amongst elderly people.
 Both Panax Ginseng and Tongkat Ali are equally potent to protect your immune system.
 You can find a comparison between these two herbs here.